genesiscommunitysuccess/custom-elements-lsp/README.md

 ### CEP FAST Plugin

-Plugin for @genesiscommunitysuccess/custom-elements-lsp which enables https://www.fast.design/ enhancements.
+[Plugin](./packages/core/cep-fast-plugin/README.md) for the CEP which enables https://www.fast.design/ enhancements.
 Examples of this is using the `:prop` syntax for property bindings, and `?attr` syntax for boolean attributes.

 ### Analyzer Import Alias Plugin